nicolaegues/orbit-cpp-project/README.md

 ## N-Body Gravitational Simulation

 This project simulates the gravitational interactions between multiple celestial bodies using Newtonian mechanics and the Velocity Verlet integration algorithm.
 The core numerical computations are written in C++, with a Python wrapper for interfacing and visualizing results.
+The corresponding report can be found under  `orbit_report.pdf`.

 Key outputs of the simulation model include:
 - 2D animations of the orbital motions